roryblakc/FinalProject-DS5100/README.md

 The Monte Carlo simulator is comprised of three classes: **Die**, **Game**, **Analyzer**.

 ## Installing and Importing
-To install the package, navigate to head directory.
+To install the package, navigate to the root of this directory.
 Execute the code below.
 * `pip install -e .`

 Instalation is successful if you are returned the following line.